BONSAI: protecting our coastline against climate change

 Why are we participating?

-The Noorderzijlvest Water Authority manages nearly 70 kilometers of primary sea defenses along the Groningen coast.
-Our contribution to this Interreg project is in line with our vision on coastal defense.
-Innovations are urgently needed.
-We are particularly interested in natural solutions.
+Noorderzijlvest Water Authority manages nearly 70 kilometres of primary sea defences along the Groningen coast.
+Our contribution to this Interreg project aligns with our vision for coastal defence.
+Innovations are urgently needed, and we are particularly interested in natural solutions.

 Long-term resilience: the Meegroeidijk

-With the investment from the Interreg BONSAI project, we have started a pilot project on our primary sea defense at Westpolder.
-With this 'Meegroeidijk' (growing dike), we are responding to sea level rise without having to make major changes to the dike.
-Whereas dike reinforcement normally takes years, we are building the dike layer by layer from the top down.
-We are using silt from the port of Lauwersoog for this purpose.
-In doing so, we are also contributing to better water quality in the Wadden Sea.
+With the investment from the Interreg BONSAI project, we have started a pilot project on our primary sea defence at Westpolder.
+With this 'Meegroeidijk' (growing dyke), we are responding to sea-level rises without making major changes to the dyke.
+Whereas dyke reinforcement normally takes years, we are building up the dyke layer by layer from the top.
+We use silt from the port of Lauwersoog.
+In doing so, we also contribute to better water quality in the Wadden Sea.
 The net subsidy from Interreg NWE BONSAI amounts to €460,028.40.

 EU subsidy